DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 Note this quickstart assumes you are using Stripe to process payments: if you are using another payment processor and want to build a custom solution, please [contact us](mailto:hello@lightrail.com).

-If at any point you want to see a working example of the entire Drop-in Gift Card solution, check out our sample app.
+If at any point you want to see a working example of the entire Drop-in Gift Card solution, check out our [sample app](https://github.com/Giftbit/stripe-integration-sample-webapp).

 ## Step 1: Selling Gift Cards
 The Gift Card Purchase Widget allows your customers to purchase gift cards from your site.
 Lightrail powers the entire gift card purchase and delivery flow.
 ![Gift card purchase widget](assets/purchase-widget.png)

 What you see here is our fictional brand called Rocktship.
-Once set up with our Drop-in solution, you will see your brand's image and branding instead.
+Once set up with our Drop-in solution, you will see your branding instead.

 Add the following snippet to your gift card purchase page: